Chrisqd1/pymoku/README.md

     $: sudo pip install --upgrade pymoku
     OR
-    $: sudo pip3 install pymoku # Python 3.x
+    $: sudo pip3 install --upgrade pymoku # Python 3.x

-You can confirm the installation was successful
 #### Using conda
-If you are using the [conda](https://www.anaconda.com/) package manager, you can install pymoku by running
+If you are using the [conda](https://www.anaconda.com/) package manager run

     $: conda config --add channels conda-forge
     $: conda config --add channels liquidinstruments
     $: conda install pymoku

+Alternatively, use the Anaconda Navigator GUI to add the `liquidinstruments` channel to your desired conda environment and search for the `pymoku` package.

 ### 2. Test your install
-You can test successful installation by running
+You can test successful installation with

     $: python
     OR
-    $: python3
+    $: python3 # Python 3.x
     >>> import pymoku
     >>> # No import errors should be seen here.

 ### 3. Update your Moku:Lab
 To successfully connect to your Moku:Lab, you'll need to ensure it is running the latest instruments and firmware.
-First, get your device's serial number located on it's base.
-Then fetch the latest device files and upgrade your Moku:Lab
+First fetch the latest device files

     $: sudo moku update fetch

+Then by using your Moku:Lab serial number (or [IP address](https://github.com/liquidinstruments/pymoku/wiki/Connecting-to-your-Moku:Lab)), upgrade your Moku:Lab's firmware

-    $: moku --serial=123456 update install
+    $: moku --serial=123456 update install # Use --ip if Bonjour Discovery unavailable

 You're good to go!
-You can find Moku:Labs on your network using
+You can find all Moku:Labs on your network using

     $: moku list